Bridgerweight

-Bridgerweight, also known as super cruiserweight, is a weight class in professional boxing used by the World Boxing Council (WBC) since 2020 and the World Boxing Association (WBA) since 2023.
+Bridgerweight, also known as super cruiserweight, is a weight class in professional boxing used by the World Boxing Council (WBC) since 2020 and was formerly used by the World Boxing Association (WBA) from 2023 until 2026.
 The division is for boxers weighing between 200 lb and 224 lb.
 The weight is named after six-year-old American Bridger Walker, who saved his four-year-old sister from a stray dog in July 2020.

 History

 After presenting Bridger Walker with a championship belt and naming him an "Honorary Champion" in July 2020, the WBC announced the establishment of bridgerweight four months later on November 9.
 It sits between the WBC's cruiserweight and heavyweight divisions.
 WBC president Mauricio Sulaimán said of the decision to create the new weight: "We have decided to create a new division called Bridger, as it is the bridge necessary to serve the large number of boxers who are between 200 and 224-pounds.
 This name is inspired by that hero of humanity, that six-year-old boy who heroically saved his four-year-old sister from an attack by a wild dog during the pandemic; yes, this new division is inspired by Bridger Walker."

 The WBC intended to reduce the lower limit for the weight class to 190 lb, lowering the upper limit for cruiserweight accordingly, within "six months or one year" of the November 2020 announcement.
 This would move the cruiserweight limit out of line with the other major sanctioning organisations.

 In December 2020, the WBC announced the first set of rankings for the new division, with Óscar Rivas at #1.

 The first fight took place on April 3, 2021 with Geovany Bruzon defeating Jose German Garcia Montes by eight-round technical decision to win the WBC Latino title.

 The inaugural world championship fight took place on October 22 between Oscar Rivas and Ryan Rozicki, with Rivas winning via twelve-round unanimous decision.